che3sy/Free_Fiveable_Questions/README.md

 ## Step 2 - get Unit ids:
 Now we can get the units in a subject, using this endpoint: https://library.fiveable.me/api/subjects/{slug}/getAllNavigationData ({slug} is the respective slug)

-Here is a example response for ap-calc:
+Here is an example response for ap-calc:
 ```json
 {
   "getNavigationSubject": {